pt-br/relay-mutation-guide/README.md

 Ok, if you are here you already have the environment running.
 Let's go ahead.

 ### Understanding what is the Database
-On a real application, the database usually would be based into some database management system, REST APIs, etc. For this guide, our Database is pure JavaScript.
+On a real application, the database usually would be based into some database management system, REST APIs, etc. For this guide, our database is pure JavaScript.

 We have three class files: **Database.js**, **User.js** and **Phone.js**. *Database.js* is our main entry class for database operations.
-GraphQL queries and mutations will comunicate with this file to change data. *User.js* is a class that contains its own methods and contains instances of *Phone.js* as well.
+GraphQL queries and mutations will comunicate with this file to read and change data. *User.js* is a class that contains its own methods and contains instances of *Phone.js* as well.

-I'm not going deeper inside of this files, but you can read them if you want - they are pretty well commented and I'm sure you'll easily understand how they work.
+I'm not going deeper inside of this files, but you can read them if you want - They are pretty well commented and I'm sure you'll easily understand how they work.

 PS: GraphQL is **not** a database, don't misunderstand that.